Jack Riewoldt: Personal life

 Riewoldt is of German heritage with his paternal grandparents Heinz and Helga immigrated from the European nation in 1950.
 His father Chris was a 298-game player at Clarence in the Tasmanian Football League, a representative player for the state as well as an inductee to the Tasmanian Football Hall of Fame.
 Riewoldt's two younger brothers, Harry and Charlie, both played for Tasmania at junior state level.
 He is the first cousin of former St Kilda AFL footballer Nick Riewoldt.

-Riewoldt became engaged to long-time girlfriend Carly Ziegler in 2016 and they were married at a ceremony in Riewoldt's home state of Tasmania in November 2017.
+Riewoldt became engaged to long-time girlfriend Carly Ziegler in 2016, and they were married at a ceremony in Riewoldt's home state of Tasmania in November 2017.
 The pair's first child, a girl, was born in 2019.
-In 2021, the couple announced the birth of their second daughter.
+In 2021, the couple announced the birth of their second daughter and in 2023 they announced the birth of their son.

-Away from the football field Riewoldt is a keen golfer, once playing off a handicap as low as 0.6.
+Away from the football field, Riewoldt is a keen golfer, once playing off a handicap as low as 0.6.
 He is also a fan of American rock band the Killers, who he performed on-stage with after Richmond's premiership victory in 2017.